MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 1. If access to the name is ambiguous (as just described), an error message is generated.

 2. If overloaded functions are unambiguous, they are resolved.
-(For more information about function overloading ambiguity, see [Argument Matching](../misc/argument-matching.md).)

 3. If access to the name violates member-access permission, an error message is generated.
 (For more information, see [Member-Access Control](../cpp/member-access-control-cpp.md).)